spryker/spryker-docs/docs/scos/dev/features/202009.0/product-barcode/product-barcode-feature-overview.md

 title: Product Barcode feature overview
 description: The Barcode Generator can be used for any kind of entity, and by default, we provide a solution for products.
 originalLink: https://documentation.spryker.com/v6/docs/product-barcode-feature-overview
+originalArticleId: b7a493c2-cce0-42c0-9e1a-2f28f252b48b
 redirect_from:
   - /v6/docs/product-barcode-feature-overview
   - /v6/docs/en/product-barcode-feature-overview
 ---

 The *Product Barcode*  feature allows creating barcodes for any kind of enity.
-By default, barcodes are only generated for [products](https://documentation.spryker.com/docs/product-feature-overview).
+By default, barcodes are only generated for [products](https://documentation.spryker.com/v6/docs/products-overview).

 ## What is a barcode?